AdobeDocs/experience-manager-learn.en/help/cloud-service/caching/cdn-cache-hit-ratio-analysis.md

 Likewise add more filters to the dashboard based on the analysis requirements.

-### Using Jupyter Notebook
+### Option 2: Using Jupyter Notebook

+For those who would rather not install software locally (i.e., the ELK dashboard tooling from the previous section), there is another option, but it requires a license to Adobe Experience Platform.

 The [Jupyter Notebook](https://jupyter.org/) is an open-source web application that lets you create documents that contain code, text, and visualization.
 It is used for data transformation, visualization, and statistical modeling.
+It can be accessed remotely [as part of Adobe Experience Platform](https://experienceleague.adobe.com/docs/experience-platform/data-science-workspace/jupyterlab/analyze-your-data.html?lang=en).

+#### Downloading the Interactive Python Notebook file
-To accelerate the CDN logs analysis, download the [AEM-as-a-CloudService - CDN Logs Analysis - Jupyter Notebook](./assets/cdn-logs-analysis/aemcs_cdn_logs_analysis.ipynb) file.

-The downloaded `aemcs_cdn_logs_analysis.ipynb` "Interactive Python Notebook" file is self-explanatory, however, the key highlights of each section are:
+First, download the [AEM-as-a-CloudService - CDN Logs Analysis - Jupyter Notebook](./assets/cdn-logs-analysis/aemcs_cdn_logs_analysis.ipynb) file, which will help with the CDN logs analysis.
+This "Interactive Python Notebook" file is self-explanatory, however, the key highlights of each section are:

 - **Install additional libraries**: installs the `termcolor` and `tabulate` Python libraries.
-- **Load CDN logs**: loads the CDN log file using `log_file` variable value, make sure to update its value.
+- **Load CDN logs**: loads the CDN log file using `log_file` variable value; make sure to update its value.
 It also transforms this CDN log into the [Pandas DataFrame](https://pandas.pydata.org/docs/reference/frame.html).
-- **Perform analysis**: the first code block is _Display Analysis Result for Total, HTML, JS/CSS and Image Requests_, it provides cache hit ratio percentage, bar, and pie charts.
+- **Perform analysis**: the first code block is _Display Analysis Result for Total, HTML, JS/CSS and Image Requests_; it provides cache hit ratio percentage, bar, and pie charts.
-The second code block is _Top 5 MISS and PASS Request URLs for HTML, JS/CSS, and Image_, it displays URLs and their counts in table format.
+The second code block is _Top 5 MISS and PASS Request URLs for HTML, JS/CSS, and Image_; it displays URLs and their counts in table format.

-#### Run the Jupyter Notebook in Experience Platform
+#### Running the Jupyter Notebook

->[!IMPORTANT]
->
->If you are using or licensed the Experience Platform, you can run the Jupyter Notebook without installing additional software.

-To run the Jupyter Notebook in Experience Platform, follow these steps:
+Next, run the Jupyter Notebook in Adobe Experience Platform, by following these steps:

 1. Login to the [Adobe Experience Cloud](https://experience.adobe.com/), in the Home page > **Quick access** section > click the **Experience Platform**